TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 ![Footer Image](assets/images/readme/footer.jpg)

-- **Features Left to Implement**
+### Features Left to Implement

 - **Play the Game with an online friend:**
   - Feature - Provide the user with the choice to play with an online friend rather than solely with the computer.
   - Reason for not featuring in this release - I did not have enough time to create this option before the submission date and my knowledge of using other programming languages is limited.

 [Back to top](#rock-paper-scissors-lizard-spock-game)

 ## Technologies Used

-### Main Languages Used
+### Main Languages

 - [HTML5](https://en.wikipedia.org/wiki/HTML5 "Link to HTML Wikipedia")
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets "Link to CSS Wikipedia")
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript "Link to JavaScript Wikipedia")

-### Frameworks, Libraries & Programs Used
+### Frameworks, Libraries and Programs

 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
     - Google Fonts was used to import the font "Indie Flower" into the style.css file.
 This font was used throughout the project.